nightroman/FarNet/trunk/RightControl/Readme.txt

 	= DESCRIPTION =

-This editor tool alters default editor actions on Ctrl-Left/Right and Ctrl-Shift-Left/Right: go to or select up to the next or previous word bound.
+This editor tool alters default editor actions on Ctrl-Left/Right and Ctrl-Shift-Left/Right: go to or select up to the next or previous word/edge.

+New actions are similar to what many popular editors do on stepping (Ctrl-Left/Right) or selecting (Ctrl-Shift-Left/Right) by words.

+The word "Right" in the name "RightControl" means "correct", it has nothing to do with the right side Ctrl key :)

 	= HISTORY =